-- (i) Stormwater Application.
+(i) Stormwater Application

-- (ii) Stormwater Plan.
+(ii) Stormwater Plan

-- (iii) Operation and Maintenance Plan.
+(iii) Operation & Maintenance Plan

 (iv) If applicable, Erosivity Waiver as indicated in YCC 12.10.220.
-If Erosivity Waiver is submitted, a Stormwater Pollution Prevention Plan is not required to be submitted to the County.
+If Erosivity Waiver is submitted, a Stormwater Pollution Prevention Plan is not required to be submitted to the County

-(v) If Erosivity Waiver is not applicable as indicated in YCC 12.10.220, submit Stormwater Pollution Prevention Plan (SWPPP)~~to County~~ to Ecology.
-Qualified personnel from the county reviews SWPPP for completeness and submits comments to ~~DOE~~Ecology prior to clearing and construction.
+(v) If Erosivity Waiver is not applicable as indicated in YCC 12.10.220, submit Stormwater Pollution Prevention Plan (SWPPP).
+County reviews SWPPP for completeness and submits comments to DOE

-(vi) Applicant provides Yakima County ~~Water Resources~~ Public Services a construction schedule ~~at least~~a minimum of two weeks prior to construction.
+(vi) Applicant provides Yakima County Water Resources a construction schedule at least two weeks prior to construction